strncat/strncat.github.io/_posts/math/number-theory/math115a/lectures/2025-06-13-lec07-binomial-coefficients.markdown

 </div>
 These are the triangular numbers.
 <p style="text-align:center;"><img src="{{ site.url }}/assets/math/number-theory/triangular.png" width="30%" class="center"></p>
 They have the same properties as the binomial coefficients.
 For example, consider the 4th triangular number.
-The last row in the triangle has 4 dots.
+We we're adding 4 new dots to the last row of the third triangle.
+The third triangle has 6 dots originally and we're adding 4 new dots.
 If you look at Pascal's triangle again, you will see that $$10 = 6 + 4$$.
-The 6 dots we have already and the new 4 dots.
-Now, consider the next left edge.
+So we can figure out the next triangular number by using these binomial coefficients or Pascal's triangle.
+Next, consider the next left edge.
 These are called the tetrahedron numbers
 <div>
 $$
 \begin{align*}